bitmark-inc/bitmark-sdk-go/README.md

 This is a [sample project](sample/).
 It shows how to use Bitmark SDK for Golang.

 ## Opening Issues
-If you encounter a bug with the Bitmark SDK for Golang we would like to hear about it.
-Search the existing issues and try to make sure your problem doesn’t already exist before opening a new issue.
-It’s helpful if you include the version of the SDK, Golang and OS you’re using.
-Please include a stack trace and reduced repro case when appropriate, too.
+If you encounter a bug with the Bitmark SDK for Golang we would like to hear from you.
+Search the existing issues and try to make sure your problem doesn’t exist yet before opening a new issue.
+It’s helpful if you could provide the version of the SDK, Golang and OS you’re using.
+Please include a stack trace and reproducible case if possible.

 ## License